biblius/chonkit/README.md

 ## OpenAPI documentation

-OpenAPI documentation is available at any chonker instance at `http://your-address/swagger-ui`.
+OpenAPI documentation is available at any chonkit instance at `http://your-address/swagger-ui`.

 ## Binaries

-Chonkit offers the following binaries:
+This workspace consists the following binaries:

-- Server (`--bin server`); exposes an HTTP API around `chonkit`'s core functionality.
+- chonkit; exposes an HTTP API around `chonkit`'s core functionality.
-- Fastembedder (`--bin fembedder`); A small binary used to initiate fastembed in CUDA mode on a remote machine that can be used as an embedding API, similarly to OpenAI.
+- feserver; used to initiate fastembed with
+  CUDA and expose an HTTP API for embeddings.

 ## Building